-Plants are multi-functional; not only are they stylish design pieces that can promote good circulation in the room, but experts can also use them to bring good fortune to the residents of the home.
+Plants are multi-functional; not only are they stylish design pieces that can promote air circulation in the room, but experts can also use them to bring good fortune to the residents of the home.
 It’s one of the final puzzle pieces when creating a beautiful place to live, a step that can tie together the atmosphere of the entire residence.

 For many people, the selection of plants depends entirely on the aesthetics they want to create.
 Other factors involved also include size and maintenance.
 However, greenery inside the house can also attract wealth, health and love.

 If you’re only beginning to explore the wonders of plant feng shui, don’t fret.
 This ideabook offers seven pretty feng shui-friendly plants that can help you get started – as well as bring you a hefty dose of good fortune along the way.
 All you need to do is to place some of these lucky plants indoors.

 The jade plant, seen rightmost in the photo above, is a succulent that is known to bring positive results in wealth and prosperity.
 It’s a medium-sized plant that looks good in any setting, but for feng shui purposes, it’s best to put the jade plant in the home office because of its tendency to attract money and business.
 It’s traditionally placed near the entrance to welcome success to the homeowner.